ON THIS DAY IN HISTORY… AUG 21

 MOMENTOUS EVENTS IN MY PERSONAL HISTORY WERE SET IN MOTION ON THIS DAY

 When the Soviet tanks rolled into Czechoslovakia to crush the “Prague Spring” supporters, I was in Baden, Switzerland, working as a summer student for the engineering design company AG Columbus.
 Baden is a small picturesque town 15 miles northwest of Zurich (map).

-It was a perfect place for me to work recuperate after the excitements that had preceded my arrival there in early July.
+It was a perfect place for me to work and recuperate after the Belgrade anti-communist student uprising in which I participated, and which had preceded my arrival in Switzerland in early July.

-Because only two months earlier, I was a firsthand witness to it, too.
+Because only two months earlier, I was a firsthand witness of it, too.
+In my hometown – Belgrade.

-In early June 1968, there was an anti-communist student uprising in Belgrade, my birthplace and capital of the former country of Yugoslavia.
-I was one of the leaders at the engineering faculty.
-That’s where we also faced communist guns, tanks and cordons of police and the military.
+In early June 1968, on my birthday actually – June 3 – a spontaneous anti-communist student uprising broke out in Belgrade, my birthplace and the capital of the former country of Yugoslavia.
+I was one of the leaders of it at the engineering faculty.
+That’s where we, the Belgrade students, also faced communist guns, tanks and cordons of police and the military.
 But of a different kind.

 In our case, they were a domestic breed – the communist dictator Josip Broz Tito’s police goons and army, rather than Leonid Brezhnev, the Soviet ruler at the time.